CdecPGL/unity-git-version/README.md

 [日本語README](README_jp.md)

-An asset to autonatically generate a version string with Git like `v1.0.0-commit-abcdefg`.
+An asset to automatically generate a version string with Git like `v1.0.0-commit-abcdefg`.
 This asset can be used for the following purposes.

 - Display game version